ViSymRe: Vision Multimodal Symbolic Regression: Method

-\subsubsection{Dataset encoder}

-In the field of SR, the input dataset is denoted as a set of data points $D = \{X_i, y_i\}_{i=1}^n \in R^{n\times (d+1)}$, where $d$ and $1$ represent the number of variables and target respectively, and $n$ indicates the number of data points.
-Since the data points may take extremely large or small values, leading to numerical instability, normalization is necessary.
-However, commonly used methods, such as Min-Max and Z-score, destroy the internal structure of the dataset, thereby hindering the SR model’s ability to capture the relationships between variables and targets accurately.
-To address this problem, E2E~\cite{kamienny2022end} applies a post-hoc remapping strategy that reprojects the variables in the generated expressions back to the original scale, but at the cost of increased expression complexity.
+\subsection{Dataset Encoder}

+The input dataset is denoted as $\{(\mathbf{x}_i, y_i)\}_{i=1}^N$, where $\mathbf{x}_i \in \mathbb{R}^d$ represents the variables and $y_i \in \mathbb{R}$ represents the target.
 Inspired by NeSymReS\cite{biggio2021neural}, we adopt an IEEE-754–based normalization, which encodes each floating point number as a multi-bit binary representation composed of one sign bit, eight exponent bits, and eight mantissa bits (see~\ref{IEEE-754} for details).
-After normalization, the shape of the dataset is changed to $R^{ n\times ((d+1)\times 17)}$.

-We employ a Transformer module with a Pre-Layer Normalization (Pre-LN) architecture to serve as the dataset encoder, which facilitates stable gradient flow and convergence during training.
-In addition, we refer to the following attention regularization mechanism \cite{ding2021cogview} to avoid the numerical instability problem that may occur during FP16-precision training.